Alfred Henry Lloyd: The Will to Doubt

 The Will to Doubt was Lloyd's fourth book and was published as a volume in the Ethical Library Series.
 The book was a response to William James' 1896 collection of essays titled The Will to Believe.
 Professor Lloyd's simple thesis is that "doubt is essential to real belief".
 He wrote at the beginning of the 20th century, in what he called an age of doubt:

-Fear is a chief motivator of dogmatism, and dogmatic people are slaves to their fears.
-This is not genuine confidence.
-But doubt is not the road to atheism; in fact, doubt is part of a very difficult road to theism.

 Bertrand Russell built upon these arguments in subsequent years, even directly referencing Lloyd in Free Thought and Official Propaganda.